WeblateOrg/weblate/docs/admin/translating.rst

 ---------------------------------

 Enhance the translation process with info available in the translation files.
-This includes string prioritization, check flags, or providing visual context.
+This includes string priority, check flags, or providing visual context.
-All these features can be set on the :ref:`source-review`:
+All these features can be set in the :ref:`source-review`:

 .. image:: /images/source-review-edit.png

-Access this directly from the translating interface by clicking the "Edit" icon next to :guilabel:`Screenshot context` or :guilabel:`Flags`.
+Access this directly from the translation interface by clicking the "Edit" icon next to :guilabel:`Screenshot context` or :guilabel:`Flags`.

 .. image:: /images/source-information.png